Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Reykjavik.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Reykjavik.
+Rentalcargroup offers a price comparison of all car rental companies in Reykjavik, Iceland.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Reykjavik, Iceland.

 Reykjavik Car Hire Comparison | We offer a price comparison of all car hire suppliers in Reykjavik but you choose your car hire based on price, car hire agency and fleet choice.

 Reykjavík is the capital and largest city of Iceland and the centre of culture and life of the Icelandic people as well as being one of the focal points of tourism in Iceland.
 The city itself is spread out, with sprawling suburbs.